Hidden-charm Hexaquarks from Lattice QCD

-The proposition of six quarks as a single hadron structure was firstly presented in 1964 \cite{Dyson:1964xwa}, and a renowned realization is deuteron.
+The proposition of six quarks as a single hadron structure was first presented in 1964 \cite{Dyson:1964xwa}, and a renowned realization is deuteron.
 In addition, the $d^*(2380)$ resonance, reported by CELSIUS/WASA and WASA-at-COSY collaborations \cite{Faldt:2011zv,WASA-at-COSY:2011bjg,WASA-at-COSY:2012seb,Kim:2020rwn,Dong:2018emq}, is widely believed to be a dibaryon.
-Until now, a lot of explorations of hexaquarks with different quark constituents have been conducted in theory, such as heavy dibaryons (qqqqqQ)~\cite{Oka:2019mrd,Pepin:1998ih}, doubly-heavy dibaryons (qqqqQQ)~\cite{Vijande:2016nzk,Meng:2017fwb}, fully light dibaryons~\cite{Zhang:1997ny, Gerasyuta:2010hn, Park:2015nha, Chen:2019vdh}, and fully heavy dibaryons~\cite{Huang:2020bmb}.
+Until now, a lot of explorations of hexaquarks with different quark constituents have been conducted in theory, such as heavy dibaryons (qqqqqQ)~\cite{Oka:2019mrd,Pepin:1998ih}, doubly-heavy dibaryons (qqqqQQ)~\cite{Vijande:2016nzk,Meng:2017fwb}, fully light dibaryons~\cite{Zhang:1997ny, Gerasyuta:2010hn, Park:2015nha, Chen:2019vdh}, and full heavy dibaryons~\cite{Huang:2020bmb}.
+In view of the {\it ab-initio} framework--lattice QCD, the major challenges include not only the accurate extraction of the bounding energy~(E.g.,\cite{NPLQCD:2012mex}), but also the complicated contraction involving many quarks with the same flavor.

-Hadrons composed of three quarks and three anti-quarks belong to another category of hexaquarks.
+On the other hand, hadrons composed of three quarks and three anti-quarks belong to another category of hexaquarks.
 Other than light ones, hidden-charm and hidden-bottom hexaquarks are of special interest since heavy quarks have much larger masses and thus are more easily distinguished from ordinary mesons.
-In this work, we focus on the hadronic structures containing three quarks and three antiquarks, i.e. $usc\bar{d}\bar{s}\bar{c}$.
-We consider four hexaquarks with $I(J^{PC})=1(0^{++}),1(0^{-+}),1(1^{++}),1(1^{--})$ respectively and calculate their masses from {\it ab-initio} framework--lattice QCD.
-After making the chiral and continuum extrapolations, we find that the four hexaquarks are all below the $\Xi_{c} \bar \Xi_{c}$ threshold, while the lightest $0^{-+}$ hexaquark lies around the $\eta_c K^+K^-$ threshold.
-This interesting observation can be further examined by more theoretical analyses and validated by future experimental measurements.
+Investigating this type of hexaquarks through lattice QCD is even harder than the dibaryons, due to the mixing with the three meson states.